 If you are currently looking at ways to improve your accounts payable process you may have come across Optical Character Recognition (OCR) technology.
-OCR is widely thought of as being the original invoice automation tool.
-However, with the development of more comprehensive automated accounts payable solutions, the limitations of OCR have become apparent.
+OCR is widely thought of as the original invoice automation tool.
+However, with the development of more comprehensive AP automation solutions, the limitations of OCR have become apparent.
 While OCR can be a very useful tool for accounts payable teams, OCR removes only a small fraction of manual processes that fully automated solutions handle.

 You should be fully aware of the problems that exist within your AP process before making a decision on any tool or system.